 1. Get volumes faster and safer

 Stop sending staff out to walk stockpiles and reduce the number of field surveys required to validate them.
-A drone operator will get volumes quickly and safely and then allow you to do comparisons from previous surveys.
+A drone operator will get volumes quickly and safely through aerial photography and then allow you to do comparisons from previous surveys.
 Drone survey can also identify areas suffering from uneven settlement.

 2. Monitor site progress & spot deviations